 Flag (Y/N): Did the hour hit the hourly heat input limitation for that unit?

 Flag (Y/N): Has the cumulative heat input to that point in the year hit an annual cap (utilization fraction) for that unit?

+Flag (Y/N): Did the hour hit the hourly op hour limitation for that unit?

 Cumulative heat input assigned to that unit at that hour in the year (running total of mmbtu)